Fafa87/cellstar/README.rst

 Wide range of example usages
 ----------------------------
 During the testing phase of our plugin it turned out that combining parameter fitting and CellProfiler pipeline flow can result in a very flexible solution.
-In order to show that and also provide a quick starting point for users the `Official user guide <https://drive.google.com/file/d/0B3to8FwFxuTHNnJZbXRIdTdWTFE/view>`_ was prepared.
+In order to show that and also provide a quick starting point for users the `Official user guide <https://drive.google.com/file/d/0B3to8FwFxuTHNnJZbXRIdTdWTFE/view?usp=share_link&resourcekey=0-ii-gxvLOwkdY_ZQhvfGMKA>`_ was prepared.
+It is also a part of CellProfiler plugin package.

 It contains the ready to use segmentation solution for a wide range of various imagery which includes: